PCREF Logos

 What is the Patient and Carer Race Equality Framework?

-The Patient and Carer Race Equality Framework was a key recommendation following the national Mental Health Act Review in 2018.
-PCREF is NHS England’s accountability framework to tackle and eliminate the unacceptable racial inequalities in access, experience and outcomes faced by Black, Asian, and Multi-Ethnic communities and to significantly improve their trust and confidence in mental health services.
+The Patient and Carer Race Equality Framework (PCREF) was a key recommendation following the national Mental Health Act Review in 2018.
+PCREF is NHS England’s first ever anti-racism and accountability framework to tackle and eliminate the unacceptable racial inequalities in access, experience and outcomes faced by racialised and ethnically and culturally diverse communities and to significantly improve their trust and confidence in mental health services.

 The PCREF is split into three core components: